openvenues/libpostal/README.md

 ```
 git clone https://github.com/openvenues/libpostal
 cd libpostal

+# skip if installing for the first time
 make distclean

 ./bootstrap.sh

+# omit --datadir flag to install data in current directory
 ./configure --datadir=[...some dir with a few GB of space...]

 make -j4
 sudo make install